-- The number of distinct factors in the text is exactly the number of nodes in the (uncompact) trie.
-Using the suffix tree, this number can be computed as the total length of the edges plus one (root/empty string).
-The time complexity is $\mathcal{O}(n)$ even though the resulting value is typically $\Theta(n^2)$ . - The longest repeating factor of the text is the longest string that occurs at least twice in the text.
+- Every locus in the suffix tree represents a factor of the text and, vice versa, every factor is represented by some locus.
+Thus the number of distinct factors in the text is exactly the number of distinct locuses, which can be computed by a traversal of the suffix tree in $\mathcal{O}(n)$ time even though the resulting value is typically $\Theta(n^2)$. - The longest repeating factor of the text is the longest string that occurs at least twice in the text.
 It is represented by the deepest internal node in the suffix tree.